How Long Does a Pool Drain and Refill Take? (Honest Timelines for Fresno Homeowners)

 What happens to the water

-Before draining, the water should be dechlorinated by stopping chemical additions and allowing chlorine to dissipate naturally, or by adding a neutralizer.
+Before draining, the water should be dechlorinated by stopping chemical additions and allowing chlorine to dissipate naturally for 24 to 48 hours, or by adding a neutralizer.
 Fresno's municipal code requires pool water to be directed to the sanitary sewer system rather than storm drains or the street.
 The cleanout access point for your home's sewer line is the standard discharge point.
 A professional pool service technician will handle this correctly.

 The critical timing issue: do not drain during peak summer heat